umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-backoffice-api/adding-a-custom-swagger-document.md

 ﻿---
-description: Adding a custom Swagger document for a custom Management API.
+description: Adding a custom Swagger document for a custom Management API
 ---

 # Adding a custom Swagger document